 The 2nd "Fake Zombies group was from Marquette, Michigan.
-(L to R) Terry Quirk, Howard Ylinen, Ed Rogers, Steve Contardi, and Gary Stockero.
+(L to R) Terry Quirk, Howard Ylinen, Ed Rogers, John Heric, and Gary Stockero.

 “They were so damn good,” Hocott says.
 “They were the perfect Zombies.
 If you heard them play ‘Time of the Season’ you couldn’t tell the difference.”
 They were so good that Delta Promotions felt comfortable increasing the size and scale of the tours.
 “They had a tour bus,” Hocott says.
 “We sent a road manager out with them.”

-In a Rolling Stone article from December 13, 1969, titled “The ‘Zombies’ Are A Stiff,” Chris White chastises the impostors for “taking money from our fans and dragging down our reputation.”
+In the Rolling Stone article titled “The ‘Zombies’ Are A Stiff,” Chris White chastises the impostors for “taking money from our fans and dragging down our reputation.”
 He goes on to recount an incident where the fakes “had the cheek to phone up [the label] in Dallas and ask for $1,000 in publicity money.”